NGMunia/Campus-Network-topology/README.md

 **_BGP_**:

-Within the site's network architecture, BGP is implemented with a specific focus on non-transit site configuration for BGP NLRI.
+Within the site's network architecture, BGP is implemented with a focus on non-transit site configuration for BGP NLRI.
-The design involves the propagation of only a default BGP route to the Campus network from the Internet Service Providers (ISPs).
+The design involves the propagation of only a default BGP route to the Campus network from the ISPs.
 BGP peering is formed between EGDGE routers and their connected ISPs

-To optimize the distribution of BGP traffic and ensure load-sharing, egress traffic is directed to exit through the Edge-1 router, facilitated by the use of HSRPv2.
+To optimize the distribution of BGP traffic and ensure load-sharing, egress traffic is directed to exit through the Edge-1 router, by use of HSRPv2.
 To enable **automatic fail-over**, HSRP is configured in conjunction with IP-SLA and object tracking to track reachability of 44.67.28.1/32

 On the other hand, Ingress traffic is routed through Edge-2.
-This asymmetrical traffic distribution is achieved by applying AS-prepending specifically to the prefix 32.19.86.0/27 when advertising it to the ISPs.
+This is achieved by applying AS-prepending specifically to the prefix 32.19.86.0/27 when advertising it to the ISPs.

 This AS-prepending technique involves adding multiple instances of the site's Autonomous System (AS) number to the AS-path attribute of the BGP route.
 In this scenario, it is applied to the prefix 32.19.86.0/27 outbound, influencing the inbound traffic flow through Edge-2.